 - Increase levels of engagement in physical activity to meet the Chief Medical Officer guidelines of at least 60 minutes per day for children and young people aged 5 – 18

-- provide staff with professional development in facilitating dance activity
+- provide staff with professional development in facilitating dance and creative movement activities

 - Introduce new dance styles across a range of genres and cultures which may not be otherwise included in the curriculum

 - Support and involve the least active children by providing targeted activities including dance for those who may not be interested sports.

 Schools can utilise their PE and Sports Premium to book dance activity and help: